ixtendio/gofre/README.md

 ```

 > **Note**
 >
-> This example uses a cache in memory, which work as long as you have a single server running, or if you use sticky session on your Load Balancer, in case of multiple running servers.
+> This example uses a cache in memory which works as long as you have a single server running, or if you use sticky session on your Load Balancer, in case of multiple running servers.

 ## SSE (Server Sent-Events)

-The [Server Sent-Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) is a web technology over HTTP2 (supported also by HTTP1 with limitations) that makes possible for a server to send new data to a web page at any time, by pushing messages.
+The [Server Sent-Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) is a web technology over HTTP2 (supported also by HTTP1 with limitations) that makes it possible for a server to send new data to a web page at any time by pushing messages.
 The difference between SSE and Web-Sockets are:
 * SSE is unidirectional (server to client) while web-sockets is bidirectional
 * SSE supports only text data while web-sockets supports binary data
-* all popular browsers supports natively SSE, including automatic reconnection when the connection is lost
+* all popular browsers natively support SSE, including automatic reconnection when the connection is lost

 Example of pushing a new message per second to the client: